 What is hope?
 It is the pre-sentiment that imagination is more real, and reality less real than it looks.
 It is the suspicion that the overwhelming brutality of facts that oppress us and repress us is not the last word.
 It is the hunch that reality is more complex than the realists want us to believe.
 That the frontiers of the possible are not determined by the limits of the actual.
 And that in a miraculous and unexpected way, life is preparing the creative events which will open the way to freedom and to resurrection.
 But, the two, suffering and hope, must live from each other.
 Suffering without hope produces resentment and despair.
 But hope without suffering creates illusions, naivete, and drunkenness.
 So let us plant dates, even though we who plant them will never eat them.
 We must live by the love of what we will never see.
 This is the secret of discipline.
 It is a refusal to let our creative act be dissolved away by our own need for immediate sense experience.
 And it's a stubborn commitment to the future of our grandchildren.
 Such disciplined love is what has given saints, revolutionaries, and martyrs the courage to die for the future they envisage.
 They make their own bodies the seed of their own highest hopes.”

 Ruben Alvez b.
 1933 Tomorrow's Child

 -C.G.
 Jungc.
 1930

 It's pure wisdom that the church year ends and begins with apocalypse.
-The Reign of Christ Sunday, sandwiched between them, transitions us between ultimate endings.
+The Reign of Christ Sunday, sandwiched between them, transitions us between ultimate endings and beginnings.